Jawbreaker

 Christina Wyman

-Christina Wyman is a teacher and writer living in Michigan with her husband and silly rescue cat named Alfred--not to mention the raccoons, owls, and hummingbirds that occupy a tree outside their bedroom window.
+Christina Wyman is a teacher and writer living in Michigan with her husband and their silly rescue cats named Alfred and Greta Cannoli--not to mention the raccoons, owls, and hummingbirds that occupy a tree outside their bedroom window.
 She grew up in a tiny apartment with her family in Brooklyn, New York, where she dreamed of becoming a writer.
 Her work has been published in New York Magazine, The Washington Post, Elle, Ms. Magazine, The Independent, and other outlets.
-Jawbreaker is her debut novel.
-When she's not writing, you can find her stocking up on chocolate or trying to convince her husband to adopt more cats.
+Christina is also the USA Today bestselling author of the middle grade novels Jawbreaker and Slouch.
+When she's not writing, you can find Christina stocking up on chocolate or trying to convince her husband to adopt more cats.
+Most recently, she's developed a passion for eating strawberry jam straight out of the jar.

 Classification